-- All these caves are lavishly carved and sculpted with epic themes which exhibit the genuine, daring and artistic skill in chiseling rocks at great heights, such that they look 'live.'
+- All these caves are lavishly carved and sculpted with epic themes which exhibit the genuine, daring, and artistic skill in chiseling rocks at great heights, such that they look 'live.'

 Here is an account of some of the significant caves.

-~Cave no. 5: It is a 'Vihara' and supposedly was used as a class room or a dining hall.
+~Cave number 5: It is a 'Vihara' and supposedly was used as a class room or a dining hall.
 Deep in the interior is a shrine and inside a Buddha image in the posture of 'Dhamachakra mudra'.

-~Cave no. 6: The unique feature of this cave is the figure of Hindu Goddess of learning, 'Saraswati' whom the Buddhist called, 'Mahamayuri'.
+~Cave number 6: The unique feature of this cave is the figure of Hindu Goddess of learning, 'Saraswati' whom the Buddhist called, 'Mahamayuri'.
 We can also find figures of river Goddesses, 'Ganga' and 'Yamuna.'

 The Buddhist caves at Ellora with a vast pantheon of Buddha, Bodhisattavas, Saktis, suggest a specific philosophy, known as the 'Vajrayan' cult, which means vehicle of the thunderbolt.

-This philosophy teaches self discipline and meditation as a means to attaining 'Buddha-hood', which ultimately helps to attain 'Nirvana'.
+This philosophy teaches self discipline and meditation as a means to attaining Buddhahood, which ultimately helps to attain Nirvana.